arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - ensure improvement tickets are brought into the following sprint so that improvements can be realised

 #### 3.1.2 System Design and Documentation

+What this is:

+Why we do this:

+How we do this:

 This work will be carried out within a delivery team.